While You Slept: The Whole God Issue So Far

 Introduction

-His first deductive argument for atheism was that since there is no way to verify or falsify belief in God, it is consequently incoherent, and therefore meaningless.
+Flew's first deductive argument for atheism, the Unfalsifiability or Invisible Gardener Argument, was that since there is no way to verify or falsify belief in God, it is consequently incoherent, and therefore meaningless.
 God is claimed to be an invisible Gardener who eludes all attempts at detection, and is therefore indistinguishable from something just imagined or made up, or nothing at all.

-Flew's second deductive argument for atheism, Stratonicianism, argued that it's impossible for there to be an overarching explanation of the universe itself or the total reality, because the criterion of explanatory adequacy within the world is the only meaningful model of explanation we have, or can possibly have.
-In other words intra world explanations, explanations of things within our world, are all we have to go on and all we use, and are the only possible basis of any explanation of anything including the total reality itself.
+Flew's second deductive argument for atheism, Stratonicianism or The Stratonician Argument, reasoned that it's impossible for there to be an overarching explanation of the universe itself or the total reality, because the criterion of explanatory adequacy within the world is the only meaningful model of explanation we have, or can possibly have.
+In other words intra-world explanations, explanations of things within our world, are all we have to go on and all we use, and are the only possible basis of any explanation of anything including the total reality itself.
 An overall explanation is no explanation at all because it makes no sense in relation to our possible experience of explanation.

 Flew's third deductive argument for atheism, called the presumption of atheism, argued for the logically prior necessity, of procedurally assuming atheism by default in analyzing anything, since God is not a requirement for any argument, to either be begun, or validly concluded.